Overview

 Similarly, Kandhkot, Adhi and Hala, Gambat South, Mazarani assets, Sui Field Gas Compressor Station, Sui Production, Sui Field utility, Sui Stores, Sui Field Hospital and Exploration, Quality, Health, Safety and Environment, Drilling & Well Engineering, Construction and Projects departments have been certified for ISO 14001 Environmental Management System and ISO 45001 Occupational Health & Safety Management System.
 Purification Plant, Sui, is also certified for ISO 45001 Occupational Health & Safety Management System.

 PPL has played a significant role as a responsible corporate citizen since the inception of its commercial activities in Sui by establishing the Sui Model School in 1957 for children of workers and local communities.
 In order to ensure geographical and thematic diversity, the company’s CSR programme focuses on education, health, infrastructure development and socio-economic uplift of disadvantaged communities living in and around its operating areas as well as other parts of the country.
-More recently, the company also initiated Corporate Donations programme to reach deserving population in urban areas.
+The company also initiated Corporate Donations programme to reach deserving population in urban areas.
+To this end, PPL has earmarked at least 1.5 percent of its annual pre-tax profit for CSR initiatives with actual spending crosses Rs.
+3-billion-rupee mark.